Connecting the Workflow¶

 - ✅ Better debugging and development

-- ✅ Automatic data flow between steps
+- ✅ Parameter-based data flow between steps

 Your Functions Didn't Change¶